Advanced Molecular Detection Clips Content (Published on 03/06/2019)

 Ganova-Raeva Lilia et al. PloS one 2019 (3) e0212350

 The founder hypothesis: A basis for microbiota resistance, diversity in taxa carriage, and colonization resistance against pathogens.

 Litvak Yael et al. PLoS pathogens 2019 Feb (2) e1007563

 Specific Gut and Salivary Microbiota Patterns Are Linked With Different Cognitive Testing Strategies in Minimal Hepatic Encephalopathy.

 Bajaj Jasmohan S et al. The American journal of gastroenterology 2019 Jan

-Disclaimer: Articles listed in the Advanced Molecular Detection Clips are selected by the CDC Office of Public Health Genomics to provide current awareness of the scientific literature and news.
+Disclaimer: Articles listed in the Advanced Molecular Detection Clips are selected by the CDC Office of Genomics and Precision Public Health to provide current awareness of the scientific literature and news.
 Inclusion in the clips does not necessarily represent the views of the Centers for Disease Control and Prevention nor does it imply endorsement of the article's methods or findings.
 CDC and DHHS assume no responsibility for the factual accuracy of the items presented.
 The selection, omission, or content of items does not imply any endorsement or other position taken by CDC or DHHS.
 Opinion, findings and conclusions expressed by the original authors of items included in the Clips, or persons quoted therein, are strictly their own and are in no way meant to represent the opinion or views of CDC or DHHS.
 References to publications, news sources, and non-CDC Websites are provided solely for informational purposes and do not imply endorsement by CDC or DHHS.